Join me!

 How to Make a Foaming Soap Dispenser + an All-Natural Foam Soap Recipe

 Making your own all-natural foaming hand soap costs a fraction of store-bought options, takes mere seconds to make, is healthy for your skin, and you can customize the scent to be whatever you choose.
-All that should be enough to get your excited, but making your own dispenser also reduces unnecessary waste!
+All that should be enough to get you excited, but making your own dispenser also reduces unnecessary waste!
 In this post, I’m going to show you how to make an easy foaming soap dispenser and give you my favourite recipe for a luxurious and eco-friendly foaming soap.

 If you follow along on Garden Therapy you know that I scrapped the store-bought beauty products and make all of my own natural skincare products.